isi-nlp/isi_darma/darma_chat/docs/setup-mt-backend.md

 * Instance-ID: `i-050bc291661a69353`
 * IP address: `54.68.184.232`.
   > This is a static elastic IP.
-    They charge money for the static address if the node is _not_ running.
+    AWS charges money for static addresses if the nodes are _not_ running.
-    Please release the address when this project is completed.
+    Please release this address when this project is completed.

 ## Start / Stop Services